ATM Safety: How to Get Cash and Minimize Risk

 Look Before You Use

 Take a look at the ATM before you insert your card.
 Look for equipment or damage that might suggest that the ATM has been tampered with.
-Thieves can install card-readers, hidden cameras, and keypad readers (for stealing your PIN) on ATMs – and sometimes they’re difficult to see.
+Thieves can install card-readers, hidden cameras, and keypad readers (for stealing your PIN) on ATMs—and sometimes they’re difficult to see.
 You can even give the equipment a little “jiggle” or bump to see if it moves easily, but don’t damage the equipment.
-Again, if you’re suspicious, find a different ATM.
+Again, if you’re suspicious at all, find a different ATM.

 Have Your Card Ready

 ATM withdrawals are best done as in-and-out transactions.
-Anybody behind you in line will appreciate efficiency.
+Anybody behind you in line will appreciate efficiency, for one thing.
 More importantly, you don’t want to hang around in front of an ATM fumbling for a card.
-Plan so that you at least know where everything is.
-When you dig through your wallet or purse, you’re less aware of your surroundings, which can create opportunities for thieves.
+Be prepared by knowing where your card is.
+When you dig through your wallet or purse, especially if you’re in a hurry, you’re less aware of your surroundings, which can create opportunities for thieves.

 If you’re withdrawing money at a drive-through, pull your car up as close as possible to the machine.
 It allows you to conduct business through your window (without opening your door and getting out of the vehicle, which makes you more vulnerable to thieves and carjacking).
 Lock your doors, and close any windows that don’t need to be open until you’re back in motion.